folio-org/folio-org.github.io/guides/describe-schema.md

 menuTopTitle: Guides
 ---

-Each property of an API schema has a "description" field.
+Each property of an API schema has a "description" attribute.
 These are utilised to explain the purpose of the properties and enable their use.
 Each schema also has a top-level description explaining the overall purpose.